pamlane/streamsx.documentation/docs/beamrunner/release/1.2.0/performance.md

 demonstrates an example.
 As the `AddKey` transform adds the same `Void` key to all elements, the downstream `GBK` cannot run in parallel.
-If a user specifies a parallel width (greater than 1) for the entire pipeline, the runner may silently ignore the parallel width for the section of the pipeline that uses the `Void` keys.
-If a user explicitly specifies a parallel width for the `GBK` in the example, the runner, again, may ignore the specified width.
+If a user specifies a parallel width (greater than 1) for the entire pipeline, the runner can silently ignore the parallel width for the section of the pipeline that uses the `Void` keys.
+If a user explicitly specifies a parallel width for the `GBK` in the example, the runner, again, can ignore the specified width.

 ```java
 Pipeline p = Pipeline.create(options);